 The medicine attacks fast-growing cells.
 It can also hurt healthy cells and lead to side effects.
 Side effects vary.
 The type of medicine and type of healthy cells affected will determine what symptoms you have.

-Cells that line the mouth, stomach, and intestines are fast-growing cells.
-Chemotherapy can damage these cells and cause:
+Damage to healthy cells that line the mouth, stomach, and intestines can cause:

 - Nausea or vomiting

 - Mouth sores

 - Anemia—low red blood cell count

 - Weakened immune system with a higher risk of infections